eddiemcnally/k2/README.md

 ## CMake and CTest
-k2 uses CMake and CTest.
+k2 uses CMake (3.9 or later) and CTest.

 To build using Cmake:
 - cd ./k2